reinnet/jsd-mp/README.md

 ## Results

 Here we use Jupyter Notebook to collect all results from the optimal and heuristic solutions that you can find them at `/results`.
+After each run results are written into a `report.csv` that can be loaded into jupyter notebook.

 ## [Topologies](https://github.com/reinnet/topology)